 Referred to by McEvilly as The Doctrine of Reincarnation, the similarities between the concept of rebirth in Indian and Greek philosophy can be described in a cycle of three ideas.
 First, the aforementioned naming of the process in Sanskrit and Greek; second, the moral and cognitive laws governing the process (Sanskrit karma, Greek katharsis); and third, the goal of escape from the process (Sanskrit mokṣa, Greek lusis).
 As the Austrian writer Theodore Gomperz wrote in his The Greek Thinkers of 1920, there is an ‘agreement between Pythagorism and the Indian doctrine, not merely in their general features, but even in certain details, such as vegetarianism; and it may be added that the formulae which summarize the whole creed of the “circle and wheel”, of rebirths, are likewise the same in both.’

 This process is reflected in Chhabria’s experience of seeking out meaning in his life.
 The artist’s work, and the practice and identity of photography specifically, lends itself metaphorically to the tripartite concept of reincarnation.
 The Ancient Greek and Indian philosophical comparability where the transmigration of the soul is concerned, base’s itself on a certain moral polarity.
 Souls are not randomly reborn in new bodies, but are instead rebirthed only if the subject recently dead lived a virtuous life.
 In verse 10 line 7 of the Chāndogyopaniṣad, the Hindu teacher writes: ‘Those whose conduct here has been good will quickly attain a good birth … But those whose conduct here has been evil will quickly attain an evil birth…’ This familiar homily describes the contrast, or polarity, between good and evil, positive and negative.
 The making of photographic images, as Chhabria knows, lends itself well to metaphorise spiritual practice through its own visual connection to this world of contrasts.
 These “positive” portraits see virtuous new lives offered to their subjects, and as he hasn’t read or watched a lecture on the Bhagavad Gita since completing the project in 2016, perhaps Chhabria has found his mokṣa or lusis – his escape from the process – and can now rest fulfilled until his next interesting body of work sparks off another necessary numinous crisis.
-The image captioned Traveller no. 09 is the artist’s self-portrait, and thusly his own conceptual reincarnation into the corpus of his work.

 This essay was published by Foam, Amsterdam in September 2017.